Keystone Pipeline: History

 On January 9, 2015, the Nebraska Supreme Court cleared the way for construction, after Republican Governor Dave Heineman had approved it in 2013.

+On 14 November 2014, the House of Representatives passed a bill approving the construction of the Keystone XL Pipeline in a 252–161 vote; however, the bill was rejected by the Senate four days later in a 59-41 votes, failing to reach the 60 votes threshold.

-On February 24, 2015, President Obama vetoed a bill approving the construction of the Keystone XL Pipeline, saying that the approval decision should rest with the Executive Branch.
-The Senate had passed it 62–36 on January 29, and the House approved it 270–152 on February 11.
+A second bill approving the construction of the pipeline was passed in a 62–36 vote on 29 January 2015 and by the House in a 270–152 vote on 11 February, but on 24 February it was vetoed by President Obama, who said that the approval decision should rest with the Executive Branch.
 The Senate was unable to override the veto by a two-thirds majority, with a 62–37 vote.

-On September 29, 2015 TransCanada dropped their lawsuit against Nebraska landowners who had refused permission for pipeline easements on their properties in order to exercise their eminent domain.
+On September 29, 2015, TransCanada dropped their lawsuit against Nebraska landowners who had refused permission for pipeline easements on their properties in order to exercise their eminent domain.

 On November 3, 2015, U.S. Secretary of State John Kerry determined that the project was not in the public interest.
 Kerry found that there was a "perception" among foreigners that the project would increase greenhouse-gas emissions, and that, whether or not this perception was accurate, the decision would "undercut the credibility and influence of the United States" in climate-change-related negotiations.

 On November 6, 2015, the Obama administration rejected the Keystone XL pipeline project, citing economic and environmental concerns.
 Financial commitment to completion of the pipeline was also weakened by technological factors.
 Innovations in fracking had increased domestic oil production and, according to the EIA, reduced demand of oil from foreign countries to an all-time low since 1985.
 Shifts to gasoline fuel for cargo vehicles, new technologies promoting fuel efficiency, and export restrictions that reduced the price of oil also played a part.

 In mid-2016, a lateral pipeline to refineries at Houston, Texas and a terminal was completed, and was online in 2017.

 On January 24, 2017, in his first week in office, President Donald Trump signed a presidential memorandum to revive both Keystone XL pipelines, which "would transport more than 800,000 oilbbl per day of heavy crude" from Alberta to the Gulf Coast.